 Now when it comes to the question "Who Makes the Best Ceiling Fan?", there really needs to be some consideration to the application where the fan is going to be used as well as what style is desired.
 In an attempt to answer this question by making specific recommendations, we have selected what we consider the "Cream of the Crop" for each of the categories below.
 Although there are some other fans that are close in comparison to these, each of these fans represents the highest quality, performance and durability in their category, so you can't go wrong with any of them.
 They will all run dead quiet, move lots of air without wobbling and last you a lifetime.
 In cases where there are other fans that are quite equal, we have chosen the most popular.

 Operating a central air conditioner or wall unit can cost anywhere from 20 to 50 cents/hour or more, whereas a ceiling fan on high speed costs between 1/4 of a cent to 3 cents per hour to operate.
 So ceiling fans cost far less to operate than air conditioning.
-If you use ceiling fans more and your AC less you can save you anywhere from 10% to 40% on your cooling bills.
+Using ceiling fans more and your AC less can save you anywhere from 10% to 40% on your cooling bills.
 Keep in mind that ceiling fans do not change the room temperature they simply create a wind-chill effect that makes you feel cooler than it actually is.
 This allows you to use your air conditioning less without sacrificing your level of comfort, which explains why ceiling fans are so popular.
 But in order to use your air conditioning less, you must either manually turn it off or raise the temperature of your thermostat.
 If you do neither of these, you will not save anything on your energy bills...in fact you will spend a little more because you are paying to run both your AC and your fans.
 So in order to realize the actual potential savings of ceiling fans, you must not forget to raise the temperature of your AC by several degrees or turn it off altogether.
 Furthermore, there is no need to run a ceiling fan if you are not there to feel the breeze, so always turn them off when you leave a room.

-The best fans are those with the highest Quality, highest CFM (Cubic Feet of Airflow per Minute), and lowest Watts (or most efficient)!
+The best ceiling fans are those with the highest Quality, highest CFM (Cubic Feet of Airflow per Minute), and lowest Watts (or most efficient)!
 Of these factors CFM is most important because it is what creates the wind-chill effect.
 The more wind-chill effect you have the less you need your AC.
 For an average size room, ceiling fans that produce at least 6,000 to 7,000 CFM will keep you cooler and allow you to raise your thermostat more to save the most on your energy bills.
 Efficiency is defined as CFM/Watts, so the amount of air produced divided by the amount of electricity used.
 If you are torn between several fans that have similar CFM ratings, then choose the one that is most efficient (uses less watts).
 Keep in mind that even the least efficient fan motors only cost about 2 or 3 cents per hour to operate (which is nothing compared to your AC), so CFM is far more important than efficiency since the goal is to maximize the wind-chill and minimize the AC.

 The Department of Energy (DOE) is now in the process of reviewing previous ceiling fan regulations with plans to impose even further regulations which will likely drive the price of ceiling fans up in the near future.
 You can read more about these new regulations here: Highly Decorative Ceiling Fans and Other Ceiling Fan Classifications or follow the development of the legislation by reading the information in the Docket Folder at the DOE: Energy Conservation Standards Ceiling Fans and Ceiling Fan Light Kits: Public Meeting and Availability of the Framework Document.